By Madeline Klein on October 22, 2021 in Insurance Basics

 - Investigating potential fraudulent activity.
 Our SIU closely examines suspicious claims for evidence of fraud.

-- Cooperating with law enforcement when they pursue and prosecute fraudsters to help put them out of business.
+- Cooperating with law enforcement when they pursue and prosecute fraudsters to help stop their fraud.

 - Educating our claim representatives to look for fraud indicators in claims.
 Our SIU keeps them up to date on the latest fraud schemes so they know to be on the lookout.